cs4560-utah-sp24/test/README.md

 The tests themselves are written in Markdown using [doctest][doctest] to run them.
 Any failing tests will output the relevant paragraph of Markdown explanation as well as the expected and actual output.
+To help with `print`-debugging, any line of output beginning with `!dbg` is ignored.

 [doctest]: https://docs.python.org/3/library/doctest.html